-Shoulder pain, problems, and injuries are also pretty prevalent among weightlifters, primarily to improper form on the bench press and shoulder presses, and an imbalance between chest and back training.
+Shoulder pain, problems, and injuries are also pretty prevalent among weightlifters, primarily due to improper form on the bench press and shoulder presses, and an imbalance between chest and back training.
 (Many guys focus too much on their chest training and neglect their backs, which results in the pectorals pulling the shoulders down and inward.)

 Fortunately, you can overcome shoulder pain and inflexibility fairly easily if you address it properly.